simonmau/enum_ext/README.md

 #### EF Core configuration

-Just add one line to the `OnModelCreating` method in your `DbContext` class and you are ready to go
+Just add the following line at the end of the `OnModelCreating` method in your `DbContext` class and you are ready to go

 ```C#
 protected override void OnModelCreating(ModelBuilder modelBuilder)